 Class teachers are responsible for the day to day support for all children in their class.

-Mrs Whish (KS1) and Mrs Lewis (KS2) are our school Special Educational Needs Co-ordinators.
-(SENCO’s).
+Mrs Lewis is our school Special Educational Needs Co-ordinator.
+(SENCO).

 This stands for Special Educational Needs Coordinator.